dougbreaux/dougbreaux.github.io/_posts/2018-05-23-springmvc-jsr303-websphere.md

 ---
-title: Spring MVC, JSR 303 Validation, and WebSphere
+title: 'Spring MVC, JSR 303 Validation, and WebSphere'
-tags: [ websphere, jsr-303, spring, jsr303, springmvc, validation ]
+tags:
+  - websphere
+  - jsr-303
+  - spring
+  - jsr303
+  - springmvc
+  - validation
+published: true
 ---
 (On Traditional WebSphere (tWAS) 8.5.5, Java 8, or on WebSphere Liberty 18, currently with Feature webProfile-6.0, in order to match the tWAS spec levels as closely as possible.)